mmzsource/socweb/README.md

 middleware.
 Lots of default middleware available, e.g. wrap-reload to reload all changed namespaces on request.

+An app typically consists of:

+- An adapter
+- n middleware handlers
+- A Handler

 There are 2 parts to **Compojure**:

 - Routing; running different code based on the URL path (e.g. "/", "/about")
 - HTTP Method switching: running different code based on the called HTTP request method (e.g. GET, POST, PUT, DELETE)

 ## License